jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-16.md

 ### Non-commoditization of Land

 Commodities can be bought or sold in an instant.
-But in buying four or five acres of land, a lot of time must be spent in=
+But in buying four or five acres of land, a lot of time must be spent in:
 - examining the progress of writs, and
 - getting your right legally constituted.